-At the last triennial valuation in 2019 the Fund was assessed at 90% funded, although the estimated funding level at 31 March 2020 fell to 88% (on an unsmoothed basis), due to the fall in investment values during March 2020 noted above.
+At the last triennial valuation in 2019 the Fund was assessed at 90% funded, and despite the estimated funding level at 31 March 2020 falling to 88% (on an unsmoothed basis), this has subsequently recovered to 96% following investment market recovery during the financial year.
 The valuation forms a key part of the Fund's management and directly impacts on the contributions paid by employers, including the council.
 The valuation will not, however, affect the benefits or contribution rates of individual members, which are set nationally.
+The next triennial valuation is due to take place at the end of March 2022.